There’s so much to say about the unspoken INFJ inner struggles.

 Then something unexpected happened.
 Something I dreamt of for more than a decade came to pass.
 We were invited to a skiing resort in Spain by the only friend I made in the country thus far, and the wannabe extrovert in me screamed like a teenager at this invitation.
 It’s no surprise that as a socially anxious introvert for the majority of my life, all I ever wanted was to be included in such an outing.
 I always believed I was too boring to be invited to such occasions.
 For years and years, I scrolled through social media and watched my friends gather in groups at random locations, go on vacations together, and make memories that I couldn’t even fathom making.
 It was something I desperately sought but never got close enough to.

 The problem was that the dates fell smack in the middle of our second week in Florida.
 I had a decision to make.
-Keep our initial plan or cut our stay in Florida short by a week in order to make the trip to Spain.
+Keep our initial plan or cut our stay in Florida short by a week to make the trip to Spain.
 FOMO took hold of me.
-Without a second thought, I accepted the invitation, booked our one week trip to Florida, and then booked our flights to Spain.
-You can imagine how badly I wanted this if I was willing to fly 10 hours back with a toddler, then two days later, get on another plane, add a three-hour drive, just to be part of a skiing group.
+Without a second thought, I accepted the invitation, booked our one-week trip to Florida, and then booked our flights to Spain.
+You can imagine how badly I wanted this if I was willing to fly 10 hours back with a toddler, then two days later, get on another plane, add a three-hour drive, to be part of a skiing group.

 Just go, go, go.

 So, not even two days after landing from an international trip with a dazed toddler, we were back at the airport, boarding another plane.
-Oh! did I also mention that I have extreme anxiety when it comes to flying?
+Oh!
+Did I also mention that I have extreme anxiety when it comes to flying?
 I even pushed that aside because of how badly I wanted to go.
 By now, you must already have a feeling that this trip didn’t meet my expectations.

 If you’re an INFJ, you can already sense the disastrous unfolding of this decision I made.

 But it’s much more than that.
 It’s not necessarily the events that occurred that left me shaken, but the conversations that went on in my head and the revelations about my own identity that did.
 Seeing myself through the lens of an INFJ at every turn during those few days truly opened my eyes to the necessity of honoring myself more in the future.
-I allowed an old version of me to take control of my decision-making process, that I completely abandoned the person I currently am, which is the main reason why I felt so broken during the whole stay.
+I allowed an old version of me to take control of my decision-making process, that I completely abandoned the person I currently am, which is the main reason I felt so broken during the whole stay.

 That first night, I couldn’t fall asleep until 4 in the morning.